chicklightning/the_light_mod/README.md

 Changelog
 =========
-v1.0.1 Greater Curses of Reckoning now grant Fortune III and Unbreaking III as opposed to Fortune III and Silk Touch I. v1.0.0 (Revised) Also updated the proxies so that this mod officially works in SMP. v1.0.0 Just changed the version number as this mod officially moves into Alpha testing.
+v1.1.0 Added a full Obsidian Armor set with appropriate recipes and textures | Quartz Armor textures updated so that they do not have the gem in the middle | Quartz Armor recipes now require Quartz Blocks instead of Quartz. v1.0.1 Greater Curses of Reckoning now grant Fortune III and Unbreaking III as opposed to Fortune III and Silk Touch I. v1.0.0 (Revised) Also updated the proxies so that this mod officially works in SMP. v1.0.0 Just changed the version number as this mod officially moves into Alpha testing.